sigilante/mush/README.md

 TODO:
 - [ ] deduplicate subscriptions to `%ahoy` per moon
 - [ ] try with `|install` triggers or `%docket` discovery stuff

+##  Challenges

+- How can `%mush` be modified to handle redirects as well (`%gee`)?
+- Should moons be partitioned by resource served, rather than simply round-robin?

 ##  Further Reading